guxd/deep-code-search/pytorch/README.md

 ## Code Structures

- - `models.py`: Neural network models for code/desc representation and similarity measure.
+ - `models`: Neural network models for code/desc representation and similarity measure.
+ - `modules.py`: basic modules for model construction.

- - `codesearcher.py`: The main entry for code search, including four sub-tasks:
+ - `main.py`: The main entry for code search, including four sub-tasks:
      1) Train: train code/desc representaton models;
      2) Eval: evaluate the learnt code/desc representation models;
-     3) Code Embedding: encode code into vectors and store them to a file;
+     3) Code Embedding: encode code into vectors and store to a file;
      4) Search: search relevant code for a given query.

- - `config.py`: Configurations for models defined in the `models.py`.
+ - `configs.py`: Configurations for models defined in the `models.py`.
    Each function defines the hyper-parameters for the corresponding model.

- - `data.py`: A PyTorch dataset loader.
+ - `data_loader.py`: A PyTorch dataset loader.
  - `utils.py`: Utilities for models and training.